stackimpact/stackimpact-python/README.md

 #### Installing the agent

-Install the Go agent by running
+Install the Python agent by running

 ```
 pip install stackimpact